RubenDebeer/DNS_Packet_Parser/README.md

 | **Additional Section** | Variable | List of Records | These are additional Records that might be useful. |

 **![Serialization](./dns/images/Serialization.png)**
 The DNS Message is represented as a series fo Bytes.
 This is due to a porcess called serialization and ddesiralization, comonly refered to as marchaling and demarshaling.
 This is the process of converting a data structure or object into a format that can be easily stored or transmitted and then reconstructing it back into its original form.
 Thus the DNS messages are serialized into a byte stream for transmission over the network and then deserialized back into a structured format upon receipt.

-x
+For more Detail have a look at this exy packet parser:[Parse DNS Message](./dns/dns_buf/README.md)